School-Yearbook-Have-Parental-Value

 Kids-Ordering-Amazon-Boxes-Outside-Door

-It’s up to us to teach our children how to wait.
-To wait for items that they want.
-To wait in lines.
-To wait to do things that aren’t appropriate for their age yet.
+• To wait to do things that aren’t appropriate for their age yet.

-With our over-productive parenting, we are creating a generation of kids who are afraid to fail, unable to problem-solve, unwilling to help around the house, uncomfortable in the presence of other humans, and who don’t want to wait for a thing.
+With our over-productive parenting, we are creating a generation of kids who are afraid to fail, unable to problem-solve, unwilling to help around the house, uncomfortable in the presence of other humans, and don’t want to wait for a thing.

 936-Pennies-Intentional-Parenting-Book-Review